assembl/assembl/doc/fontello.rst

 To add icons to Fontello_, visit the website first.
 Create the environment that Assembl currently has on the platform by uploading the :download:`assembl/static2/config.json` file.

+If you want to add an icon that is not part of the Fontello_ website and that you have as an image file (PNG, JPG, SVG, etc), then drag and drop it from your computer file explorer to the Fontello_ page.

 After updating icons on Fontello, re-download the icons and update the following: